eugenioenko/sdf-query/README.md

 # [sdf-query](https://github.com/eugenioenko/sdf-query#readme) *1.0.0*

-> Simple javascript library for traversing and modifying html elements
+> Simple javascript library for traversing and modifying html elements used by SDF Framework

 ### js/sdf-query.js

 #### query(selector, single)

 Query Function

-This function enables you to select elements from the DOM and modify their attributes, classes, values and styles.
-And  add event handlers.
+This function enables you to select html elements from the DOM and return an object which lets you modify their attributes, classes, values, styles and  add event handlers.